djoshuadulle/aoc/README.md

-# aoc-2019
+# aoc
-Solutions to Advent of Code, 2019
+Solutions to Advent of Code